ABareyan/liri-node-app/README.md

 ## How to use LIRI

-1. Type in terminal node liri.js movie-this then movie name and press enter/return
+1. Type in terminal node liri.js movie-this then movie's name and press enter/return

 LIRI's output will be